mmvrstudio/Alien_Note_Taker/README.md

 # Mystical_Note_Taker
     Take Notes with Mariana's Mystical Note Taker made with Expressjs.

 Description:
+     Simple Note Taker, to take notes and save them.

 Instructions:
     - Run npm install.
     - To use the application locally, run node server.js in your Integrated Terminal (ex: VS Studio Code Terminal - right cliick above index html to open it)
     -  Open the index.html in the Live server, then paste http://localhost:3000 in your preferred browswer.
     -  Use the app and save your notes :)

+Programming Languages/Libraries used:
+    JavaScript
+    NodeJS
+    Node Packages: Express